junzhang1/Portfolio/final_project_Jun.md

   4. Do you have any other comments?

 * the findings from your interviews;
-  * Put two graphs Death Counts by Region and Death Counts by Gender together to reduce space and make it more informative.
+  * Put two graphs (Death Counts by Region and Death Counts by Gender) together to reduce space and make it more informative.
   * Add some pictures or GIFs to make it vivid.
   * Change the title to make it more intuitive.
 It's confusing.
   * Alluvial diagram is not that informative and it's redundant.
+  * Consider changing the graph type.

 * changes you implemented to your sketches, storyboards and wireframes to address the issues identified.
-  *
+  * Combine Death Counts by Region and Death Counts by Gender.
+  * For the graph showing death count by age, calculate the percentage of age group, and add mark labels.
+  * For the graph showing death percentage by race, change the percentage to absolute value and change the chart type to side-by-side circles.

 ### 3. Revised Mockup
 ![new mockup 1](https://user-images.githubusercontent.com/42786336/52917784-65d24e80-32bd-11e9-8ddf-c6db84578323.png)